Ischia – Amalfi

 How to get from Ischia to Amalfi

 The best way to travel from Ischia to Amalfi is by ferry.
-With 1 sailing per day, you are bound to find a suitable ferry crossing to suit your needs.
+With 1 sailings per day, you are bound to find a suitable ferry crossing to suit your needs.
 However, there are alternative routes to explore if you require additional flexibility.

 Why use Direct Ferries?